WDverse/ReadMe-Generator/README.md

   To run tests, run the following command:

   ```
-  npm run test
+  npm test
   ```

   ## Questions

   For further questions about the repo, open an issue or contact me directly at e_appiagyei@outlook.com.
-You can find more of my work at [)WDverse](https://github.com/WDverse)
+You can find more of my work at [WDverse](https://github.com/WDverse)